simonecorsi/awesome/README.md

 *   [pocesar/angular-onfinish](https://github.com/pocesar/angular-onfinish) - Directives that execute a function or an expression when ng-repeat is done with looping.
 No need for events.
 *   [rossmartin/angular-hashtagify](https://github.com/rossmartin/angular-hashtagify) - Angular directive that enables hashtag support for your app.
 *   [leotrieu/Code4Startup.Ninja](https://github.com/leotrieu/Code4Startup.Ninja) -
-*   [grevory/angular-local-storage](https://github.com/grevory/angular-local-storage) - An AngularJS module that gives you access to the browsers local storage with cookie fallback

 ## Rust